 I’m not just an author — I’m a freelance editor with a passion for making my services easily accessible to new writers.
-I’ve self-published two YA novels, am now an author with Monarch Press, have reviewed books on my blog for several publishing companies, and and am currently completing my certificate in Editing and Publishing through UCLA.
+I’ve self-published two YA novels, am an author contracted with Monarch Press, interned as an editor, and and am currently completing my certificate in Editing and Publishing through UCLA.

 Coupled with a love for mentoring, I’m not just an editor — my passion is to bring what I know to the table to help others.
 In other words, I also want to be your friend and help guide you on your publishing journey — my inbox is open even after your edits are complete.
 Also, all my prices are flexible as I try to best fit your needs and what you can pay.
 Ready to shine?

 Editor.
 (Aka here to help you be the best version of yourself possible)

 “I would recommend Kara to anyone seeking a professional editor that listens to their vision and communicates throughout the editorial process.
 Kara helped me polish my novel and I cannot wait to work with her again in the future!”Angela R. Watts

 Imagine a copy edit like this: It’s like Sherlock Holmes walking in on a case where the obvious facts are laid out before him.
 The police have gathered as much information as they can, but Sherlock walks in and completely wreaks havoc on what they know.
 He pulls out his magnifying glass and points out the teeny, tiny details they missed.
 They have seen the obvious, but it takes a trained eye to catch the clues lost in the dust.